Published on March 24, 2020

 As the age-old proverb goes, necessity is the mother of invention.
 Following the countrywide shutdown of some of the best things in life, it’s a good time to turn to modern inventions.
 If you’re a club kid, dancer or just like to kick back and listen to tunes, JQBX (Jukebox) has got you covered.
 JQBX links to your Spotify and is free to use.
 You can log into the web app or choose to download the app on the App Store or Google Play.
 You can join a party, be a DJ or just listen to anyone anywhere in the world!
 It even gives you the power to cheer for the tunes you liked and boo the ones that just weren’t your vibe.
 You can still chat with your friends and share your thoughts on their music with your favourite emojis through the chatroom on the app.
 Head to JQBX and create a playlist of bangers to dance the isolation away with your loved ones.

 Although you might not be going to parties anytime soon, Houseparty has brought social gathering to your fingertips.
 Houseparty is a video chat app with loads of features to enhance your experience.
 You can download the app from the App Store or Google Play and create your account.
 Add your best friends, use the chat feature and start your own party.
 You can choose to ‘lock the room’ and have a private conversation or leave your party open for friends.
 The facemail feature lets your record a highlight of your party to send to friends who missed out.
 If you love a game night trivia, Pictionary and Heads Up are available to play as a group.
 Houseparty is free with the option to upgrade games in-app.
 It’s an innovative way to spend time with your loved ones from a distance.

 A Virtual Mindful Meet Up

-The COVID-19 situation is emotionally taxing so it’s important to make the time to stay virtually connected to friends and family.
+The COVID-19 situation is emotionally taxing so it’s important to take the time to stay virtually connected to friends and family.

 Schedule some chill-out time to let your mind take a break and enjoy a group Netflix session without stress.